Wang Congkang

 Wang Congkang (born 31 October 1996) is a Chinese canoeist.
-He competed in the men's K-2 1000 metres event at the 2020 Summer Olympics.
+He competed in the men's K-2 1000 m event at the 2020 Summer Olympics.

 Early life

 From an early age Congkang showed talent in his Judo training developing his technique, later scout coach Chen Chunseng would notice said skill and recommend him kayak lessons, as of then he discovered his physique potential and Canoe.